Finally! There’s a way to replace missing teeth, or loose dentures, with teeth that look and feel just like your natural teeth.

 What are dental implants?

-Dental implants are artificial tooth roots that support one or more artificial teeth.
+Dental implants are artificial tooth roots… This text opens the AAID Dental Implants article in a new tab … that support one or more artificial teeth.
 Dental implants can be used to support fixed (permanent) teeth, or support removable teeth like dentures.
 This restorative dental option is the closest you can get to healthy, natural teeth.

 In addition to replacing missing teeth, dental implants can help the health of your teeth, gums, and jawbone.
 How?